-It’s that time of year again, where we fall back an hour.
-However, did you know that Daylight Savings Time originated in Canada, and not only does it take place in North America, but around the world?
+It’s that time of year again when we fall back an hour.
+While it has become a heated debate over the last 20 years, did you know that Daylight Savings Time (DLS) originated in Canada, and it takes place worldwide?

 Clocks Already Turned Back

-Military personnel who are deployed may have already experienced it as Latvia, Syria, Ukraine, Lebanon, and Jordan turned their clocks back earlier this week.
+Military personnel who are deployed may have already experienced the end of Daylight Saving Time.
+If they are deployed to Latvia, Syria, Ukraine, Lebanon, and Jordan – those countries turned their clocks back earlier this week.

 New Zealand scientist suggests DLS in 1895